Kythera-Pather/app-wil-poe-project-/README.md

 *   **Icons**: React Native Vector Icons (`react-native-vector-icons/FontAwesome`)
 *   **Platform**: Configured for cross-platform deployment (iOS/Android)

+---

++## detail of each screen +
+### +* App.tsx: The root component of the application.
+It initializes the StackNavigator from React Navigation, defining all possible routes and linking them to their respective screen components.
+It also configures the global header style for the app.
+### +* HomeScreen.tsx: The main landing page and dashboard.
+It displays a welcome message to logged-in users or an "Account" dropdown for guests.
+The screen features an overview of the organization, key statistics, popular courses, and multiple calls-to-action to encourage user engagement.
+### +* SignUpScreen.tsx: A form for new users to create an account.
+It captures the user's full name, email, and password, performs validation, and provides feedback on success or failure. +* LoginScreen.tsx: A form for existing users to sign in.
+It authenticates users based on email and password and, upon success, navigates them to the home screen with a personalized state.
+###  +* AboutScreen.tsx: Provides a comprehensive overview of the "Empowering the Nation" organization.
+It details the founder's story, the company's mission, and showcases its impact through statistics and key values.
+### +* ContactScreen.tsx: A multi-functional contact page.
+It includes a form for sending inquiries, detailed contact information (address, phone, email), office hours, an interactive map link, and a Frequently Asked Questions (FAQ) section to address common queries. ### +* CourseOptionsScreen.tsx: Acts as a simple navigation hub for the course catalogue.
+It presents users with two clear choices: exploring the 6-Week Short Courses or the 6-Month Learnerships.
+### +* SixMonthCoursesScreen.tsx / SixWeekCoursesScreen.tsx: These screens serve as catalogues, displaying all available courses within their respective categories.
+Each course is presented in a detailed card format with an image, description, price, and a button to view more information. ### +* FirstAidCourseScreen.tsx (and other individual course screens): Each course has its own dedicated detail page.
+These screens provide an in-depth program overview, curriculum highlights, benefits, target audience, and a direct call-to-action to enroll.
+### +* CourseSelectionScreen.tsx: A crucial interactive screen where users can select one or more courses to generate a quote.
+It includes fields for personal information, a complete list of selectable courses, and a button to trigger the fee calculation.
+### +* FeeCalculationResultsScreen.tsx: Displays a detailed breakdown of the costs after a user submits their course selection.
+It clearly lists the subtotal, any applicable discounts, VAT, and the final total.
+This screen also contains the "Enroll Now" button, which generates a modal invoice.
+### +* BottomNavBar.tsx: A persistent navigation component that appears at the bottom of most screens.
+It provides quick and easy access to the main sections of the app: Home, Courses, About, and Contact. +

+---

 ## Project Structure

 The project follows a standard React Native structure.
 Key directories include: